lvainio/executable-tutorial-dd2482/gosec/intro/intro.md

 Before starting the tutorial we will first give some background information on SAST and *Gosec*, followed by a motivation.

 The first part of the tutorial will then cover installation of *Gosec*.
 You will then be guided through various use cases to understand the capabilities of the tool.
-Finally, you will learn how *Gosec* can be integrated with GitHub Actions to automatically scan the GitHub repository for security vulnerabilities when new code is commited.
+Finally, you will learn how *Gosec* can be integrated with GitHub Actions to automatically scan a GitHub repository for security vulnerabilities when new code is pushed.

 # Static Application Security Testing (SAST)